fabric8io/fabric8/examples/secure-rest/README.md

         osgi:install -s fab:mvn:org.jboss.quickstarts.fuse/secure-rest/<project version>

-* Fuse should give you on id when the bundle is deployed
+* Fuse should give you an id when the bundle is deployed
-* You can check that everything is ok by issue the command:
+* You can check that everything is ok by issuing  the command:

         osgi:list
    your bundle should be present at the end of the list